baeddavid/CompilerNotes/ChapterOne/Notes.md

             7. 60 is a lexeme that is mapped to the token <60>.
             8. This evaluates to: <id, 1> <=> <id, 2> <+> <id, 3> <*> <60>
             9. Technically the lexeme <60> should evaluate to a token like <number, 4>.

+*Call-by-value* - The actual parameter is evaluated or copied.
+The value is then placed in the location belonging to the corresponding formal parameter of the called procedure.
+Call-by-value has the effect that all computation involving the formal parameters done by the called procedure is local to that procedure and the actual parameters themselves cannot be changed.

+*Call-by-reference* - The address of the actual parameter is passed to the callee as the value of the corresponding forma parameter.
+Uses of the formal parameter in the code of the callee are implemented by following this pointer to the location indicated by the caller.
+Changes to the formal parameter thus appear as changed to the actual parameter.